 How to Use Glycolic Acid

-If you’re looking to really get the benefits of glycolic acid, look for an exfoliant with glycolic acid or a glycolic acid peel, which is a more intense treatment often conducted by a professional.
+If you’re looking to benefit from glycolic acid, look for an exfoliant with glycolic acid, or seek a glycolic acid peel conducted by a professional.

 Ingredients to Use and Not Use with Glycolic Acid

-Because glycolic acid works so well, you need to be careful what ingredients you use with it.
-That said, whether or not an ingredient works well with glycolic acid depends on the concentrations used and what kind of skin specific individuals have so make sure you’re paying attention to what your own skin needs and/or can and cannot tolerate.
+Because glycolic acid is so effective, you need to be careful what ingredients you use with it.
+That said, whether or not an ingredient works well with glycolic acid depends on the concentrations used and what kind of skin specific individuals have, so make sure you’re paying attention to what your own skin needs and/or can and cannot tolerate.

 Some ingredients that work well with glycolic acid are: hyaluronic acid, as it helps the skin retain moisture; lactic acid, which is another gentle exfoliating AHA; and salicylic acid, which is an exfoliating BHA.

-And, here are some ingredients you should avoid using together with glycolic acid: retinol, for some people this can be too much exfoliation, and lead to irritation; niacinamide, when combined in the same product, it’s thought that this combination can make the pH levels in skin unbalanced; vitamin C, the same thing goes for this combo, when used in the same product it can affect your skin’s pH.
+Some ingredients you should avoid using together with glycolic acid are niacinamide and vitamin C. When combined in the same product, it’s thought that this combination can make the pH levels in skin unbalanced.

-Exfoliation is one of the fastest ways to give skin back its glow, and glycolic acid does it like nobody’s business!
+Ready to work towards smoother, brighter skin?
+Exfoliation is one of the fastest ways to give skin back its glow, and glycolic acid does it like nobody’s business.
+Give it a shot with our Prince Charcoal detox mask.